dataspike-io/docver-widget/README.md

 By following this approach, you maintain the integrity and confidentiality of the verification process while ensuring a smooth integration wit

-**_NOTE: Do not store API KEY inside widget, only use API KEY on a backend to crate verification links_**
+**_NOTE: Do not store API KEY inside widget, only use API KEY on a backend to create verification links_**

 ### Alternative Method: Using HTML `<script>` Tags